 The kitchen is the most important room in the house in the mind of most buyers, according to real estate site Zillow.
 Consequently, if you can’t remember the last time yours was upgraded, it should be a priority in your home renovations.

-The national average cost of a mid-range minor kitchen remodel is $21,198.
-It will add around $17,193 to your resale value, so you’ll recoup approximately 82.8 percent.
+The national average cost of a mid-range minor kitchen remodel is approximately $21,198.
+It will add around $17,193 to your resale value, so you’ll recoup approximately 82.8%.